toddcircle/Bluefin-OS-Desktop-setup-script/README.md

   More useable this way.

 - **Adds missing apps**
-  Installs gedit, Brave Browser and Boxbuddy as a flatpak Adds calculator, Boxbuddy, gedit and Brave to the dock
+  Installs gedit, Brave Browser, Linux Theme Store, and Boxbuddy as a flatpak Adds calculator, Boxbuddy, gedit, Linux Theme Store, and Brave to the dock

 - **Redirects wallpapers folder to backgrounds**
   Deletes ~/.local/share/wallpapers kde uses and creates a link to ~/.local/share/backgrounds.